 Kick back and enjoy some modern Mexican food to begin your evening in Raleigh.
 Using organic and local ingredients, Centro offers the best downtown tacos in an energetic setting.

-Day 2 Markets, Art & Play
+Day Two: Markets, Art, and Play

 Begin your second day in town at the Raleigh Farmers Market.
 With the crisp morning air floating around, there’s no better place to be than right here.
 The city’s market is one of four major farmers markets in North Carolina.
 While local markets are always fun to explore, the sheer size of the Raleigh Farmers Market dwarfs many around the country.